nsouzarj/cra-frontend/DOCKER.md

 1. Ensure all dependencies are properly installed
 2. Check that the `.dockerignore` file is correctly excluding unnecessary files
 3. Verify that the `package.json` file is properly configured
+4. Make sure you have enough disk space and memory

 ### Runtime Issues